codelv/atom-db/README.md

 atom-db is a database abstraction layer for the [atom](https://github.com/nucleic/atom) framework.
-This package provides api's for seamlessly saving and restoring atom objects from json based document databases and (coming soon) SQL databases supported by sqlalchemy.
+This package provides api's for seamlessly saving and restoring atom objects from json based document databases and SQL databases supported by sqlalchemy.

 ### Why?